 Instruction for Respiratory Therapy students includes didactic, laboratory and clinical practice.

 Each eleven-month study program begins in August and is divided into 3 semesters with the usual school holidays and vacations.
 The CHI Health program is a bachelor degree program.
-The requirements for a bachelor degree at Midland University or The University of Nebraska-Kearney must be met before a degree is awarded.
+The requirements for a bachelor degree at Midland University must be met before a degree is awarded.

 AccreditationThe CHI Health School of Respiratory Therapy is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
 CoARC 1248 Harwood Road Bedford, TX 76021-4244

-FacilitiesThe CHI Health School of Respiratory Therapy is located on the CHI Health Immanuel Medical Center Campus in northwest Omaha.
+FacilitiesThe CHI Health School of Respiratory Therapy is located on the CHI Health Immanuel campus in northwest Omaha.
 The 601-bed healthcare complex was opened in 1974.

 Admission RequirementsCompletion of all degree requirements with the exception of the Respiratory (RET) courses.
 At Midland University this can be accomplished by:

 - Transferring courses from accredited institutions (with approval of the Registrar)

 - Having already earned a Degree (B.S., B.A., A.S., A.A.) from an accredited institution.